 Unboxing has become a core part of customers’ retail experience.

-There are tens of thousands of unboxing videos on YouTube.
+There are millions of unboxing videos on YouTube.
 There’s probably another hundred thousand unboxing blog posts on niche websites.

 The moment of opening a shipping box is pure delight.
 It’s a bit of Christmas any day of the week.